nuta/resea/HACKING.md

 - `<INTERFACE_NAME>_INTERFACE`
   - The interface ID.
 - `<MESSAGE_NAME>_MSG`
-  - The label for the message.
+  - The type for the message.
 - `<MESSAGE_NAME>_HEADER`
   - The header for the message.
 - `<MESSAGE_NAME>_REPLY_MSG`
-  - The label for the reply message (if exists).
+  - The type for the reply message (if exists).
 - `<MESSAGE_NAME>_REPLY_HEADER`
   -  The header for the reply message (if exists).
 - `struct <message_name>_msg`